Public Health Careers: Opportunities & Overview

-The faculty and staff at Kent State's College of Public Health are committed to preparing students to meet the requirements for these and other public health careers.
+Our faculty and staff are committed to preparing Kent State Public Health students to meet the requirements for these and other public health careers.
 Our curriculum combines academic and theoretical training with practical, hands-on experiences in real worksite settings.

 How do I determine which public health program is best for me?

 To schedule an advising appointment via our online system, please visit: Schedule an Appointment.

 To set up an appointment with our Academic Advising staff, call 330-672-6500 or e-mail us at firstname.lastname@example.org.

 1 World Health Organization.
 The World Health Report 2006: working together for health.
 World Health Organization; Geneva: 2006 (accessed November 17, 2009).

 2 Association of Schools of Public Health.
 Confronting the Public Health Workforce Crisis http://www.asph.org/UserFiles/WorkforceShortage2010Final.pdf (accessed November 17, 2009).